ClickCease How to resolve keyword cannibalization [6 solutions]

 Having multiple pages targeting the same keyword forcing them to share the authority

-Does it makes sense?
+Does it make sense?

 If not, let’s take a simple example to provide some context.

-Say, you are going to your local book store.
+Say you are going to your local bookstore.

 Sharing backlinks and similar anchors

 When it comes to SEO, links are still an important factor.
-When you are trying to rank 2 pages for the same term, you are forced to split the link value and build backlinks for both pages.
+When you are trying to rank two pages for the same term, you are forced to split the link value and build backlinks for both pages.

-Building, say, 15 links to one page and 20 links to another page could have been targeted just a single page receiving 35 backlinks and a lot better performance in Google Search.
+Building, say, 15 links to one page and 20 links to another page could have been targeted at just a single page receiving 35 backlinks and a lot better performance in Google Search.

 Google will get it wrong